Glidias/F-CSS-XMLApplicator/readme.txt

 I'll document more (with example) on the:
-XMLApplicator.instance.registerSerializable(class:Class, factoryMethod:Function=null, vectorFixed:Boolean=false)  method later.
-WHat it does is it provides a very fast way for registering your own custom object types so that they can easily be applied on any given public property of a targetted object when applyStyle() is used afterwards.
-In short, it allows for fast-spawning of objects that are immediately assigned to typed variables/setters (whether ":Type" or ":Vector.<Type>"), in a blink of an eye.
+XMLApplicator.registerSerializable(class:Class, factoryMethod:Function=null, vectorFixed:Boolean=false)  method later.
+WHat it does is it provides a very fast way for registering your own custom object types so that they can easily be applied on any given public property of a targetted object when applyStyle() is used on it.
+In short, it allows for fast-spawning of new instances that are immediately assigned to typed variables/setters (whether ":Type" or ":Vector.<Type>"), in a blink of an eye onto an object.

-And a handy method XMLApplicator.instance.getXMLOfVec(nodeName:String, vec:*):XML to return an xml consisting of multiple child nodes, where each child node represents an IXMLSerializable instance.
+And a handy method XMLApplicator.getXMLOfVec(nodeName:String, vec:*):XML to return an xml consisting of multiple child nodes, where each child node represents an IXMLSerializable instance.

 IXMLSerializable.getXML():XML allows one to define the XML template format for outputting it's XML settings .
 This allows for quick saving/re-loading of data.